block42-blockchain-company/fantom-staker-info/smart-contract/README.md

 ### Update your validator info

-1. Connect to your validator node via `ssh`
+1. Connect to your validator node
 2. Open up a lachesis console session via `lachesis attach`
 3. Load the StakerInfo contract ABI and instantiate the contract